Sports massage for runners

 Training Cycle Maintenance

-- 20-40 Miles/Week: Every 2-3 weeks during build phases
+- 20 to 40 miles/week: Every 2 to 3 weeks during build phases

-- 40+ Miles/Week: Weekly during peak training
+- 40+ miles/week: Weekly during peak training

-- 1 Week Before: Lighter work to enhance circulation without creating soreness
+- 1 week before: Lighter work to enhance circulation without creating soreness

-- Day Before: Not recommended - save massage for after
+- Day before: Not recommended.
+Save massage for after

-Post-Race Recovery
+Post-Race Massage

-- 24-48 Hours After: Gentle flushing work
+- 24 to 48 hours after: Gentle flushing work

-- 2 Weeks After: Full deep tissue to reset patterns
+- 2 weeks after: Full deep tissue to reset patterns

 Injury Recovery Phases

-- Acute Phase: Light work around the injury
+- Acute phase: Light work around the injury

-- Subacute Phase: Direct work with PT approval
+- Subacute phase: Direct work with PT approval

-- Return to Running: Maintenance to prevent re-injury
+- Return to running: Maintenance to prevent re-injury

 Initial Assessment

 We start by going over your detailed intake form and observing movement concerns.
 We'll discuss which muscles are overworking and which have become inhibited.
-We’ll ask:

 - When the pain started, if there's any